pbauermeister/dot_files/chatgpt-preprompt.md

    - When asked to display the current pre-prompt:
      - Print it in full Markdown **source format**.
      - Ensure it is stable and copyable (for git tracking and auditing).
+   - After applying the pre-prompt, print the diff, then print the complete pre-prompt in full Markdown **source format**.
      - Always display the new prep-prompt in said format after confirmation of change.
    - Ensure consistency of pre-prompt rendering across all chat contexts.
    - When discussing pre-prompt changes: